Hennessy Expedition Asym Zip Review

 Durability and Protection

-The Expedition had fairly durable fabric: 70D oxford nylon with double stitched seams.
+The Expedition has fairly durable fabric: 70D oxford nylon with double-stitched seams.
+Most shelter system models we tested use a lighter weight body fabric to save ounces, which also decreases durability.
 If taken proper care of, this hammock will be around for many years and can be relied on for extended trips when trust in gear is paramount.